sjkelleyjr/Deadlock/scenes/jira_internal_politics.md

 **The General's Pet Project**:
 - The General (VP of Engineering) personally championed the internal Taskly system
 - Claims it will "reduce vendor dependencies" and "showcase our engineering excellence"
-- Has been pushing for ByteSkip-wide adoption for months
+- Has been pushing for ByteSauce-wide adoption for months
 - The Colonel is eager to please The General and prove her management worth

 **Budget Politics**:
-- ByteSkip spent $2M developing the internal Taskly system
+- ByteSauce spent $2M developing the internal Taskly system
 - The General needs to justify this investment
 - The Colonel sees this as an opportunity to demonstrate "cost savings"
 - Management wants to show the board they can "build, not buy"